Chemotherapy scrapped for some types of cancer

 - all carcinoma of unknown primary origin (unless clinical presentation suggests a potentially chemo-sensitive primary tumour somewhere in the body)

 - seven other types in cases of relapse, unless there has been a clinicially appropriate disease-free interval (usually a minimum of 12 months).

-Next story in National: Joyce still not convinced about lower alcohol limit
+Next story in New Zealand: Joyce still not convinced about lower alcohol limit

 Copyright © 2011, Radio New Zealand